VEMBARASI24/Module-2/Built-in Functions-Binary Conversion.md

-# Built-in Functions -Binary Conversion Using Built-in Functions in Python
+# 2a.Built-in Functions -Binary Conversion Using Built-in Functions in Python
 # Name: Vembarasi.A.R
 # Reg no: 212224220120
 ##  Aim